svalat/svpgm2txt/packaging/README.txt

-To build packages for Fedora (tested on Fedora 12), you must install de rpm dev tools, please read the fedora doc to do it.
+To build packages for Fedora (tested on Fedora 12), you must install the rpm dev tools, please read the fedora doc to do it.
 You may install :
  * rpmdevtools
  * cmake